alaasalmo/ollama-rag-kubernetes/README.md

 <b>Advanced RAG</b>, on the other hand, involves additional processing steps to refine the query and improve retrieval accuracy.
 This approach requires more processing time to reconstruct the client request (query) but generally produces more accurate results.
 Advanced RAG often incorporates techniques such as query rewriting, query expansion, re-ranking, and context summarization.

-In our case:
+In our  python example script files: We will have example of Niave RAG and advanaced RAG.
 The final script in our repository represents an Advanced RAG implementation.

-The other scripts are Naive RAG implementations.

 For Advanced RAG, there are two primary ways to improve the query:

 Query rewriting – reformulating the original query to make it clearer and more effective for retrieval.
 Query expansion – generating multiple related queries from the original one to cover a broader range of relevant information.

-Between the two, query expansion generally yields more accurate results than query rewriting.
+from query rewriting and query expanasion, the query expansion generally yields more accurate results than query rewriting.
 <table>
   <tr style="background-color:white;">
     <td><b>Feature</b></td>